Tom Jackson (actor): Life and career

 He has also released several albums of country and folk music.

 Personal life

-Tom now resides in Calgary with his wife Alison (née Jones) and four children.
+Jackson now resides in Port Hope, Ontario with his family.

 Philanthropy

 A well-known philanthropist, Jackson created an annual series of Christmas concerts called the Huron Carole.
 Featuring Jackson and numerous other Canadian singers and performers, the Huron Carole troupe travels across the country each year, raising money for the Canadian Association of Food Banks.
 An album of Christmas songs recorded to tie-in with the tour is an annual best seller in Canada.
 After 17 years, Jackson retired the Huron Carole and in its place launched Singing for Supper, a cross-Canada tour that plays smaller community venues raising money and gifts of food, during the 2005 Christmas season.

 After North of 60 cast member Mervin Good Eagle died by suicide in October 1996, Tom started the Dreamcatcher Tour.

 In the spring of 1997 Jackson's home town was bracing for "the flood of the century" that had already put towns south of the US/Canada border under water.
 Jackson was instrumental in organizing flood relief concerts across the nation (Calgary, Winnipeg).